-This time, however, I've enhanced the recipe with some of my homemade powdered chanterelles to give a boost of savouriness.
+This time I've enhanced the recipe with some chanterelle powder to give a boost of savouriness.
 This is optional, and you'll still get a tasty result without it, but it's absolutely worth it if you can find time time to dehydrate and grind some mushrooms to a powder – ideally a wild variety such as chanterelles (girolles) or ceps, or if that's not possible then shop-bought chestnut or button mushrooms will suffice to produce a tasty powder.
-Check out my mushroom powder recipe for details.

 - 180 g dried rigatoni pasta